rickypeng99/rickypeng99.github.io/about.md

 ## Intro
 Hello guys!
 I am Ruiqi Peng, but I prefer to be called as Ricky.
-I am currently a sophomore majoring in Math & CS at University of Illinois at Urbana-Champaign!
+I am currently a sophomore on a senior class standing who majors in Math & CS at University of Illinois at Urbana-Champaign!

 ## My Skills
-- ~~I know nothing.~~
-- ~~I am a failure.~~
-- ~~I will attempt suicide on a particularly meaningful day.~~
-- Java, C++, Python, R, SQL, HTML5, CSS
+- Java, C++, Python, R
-- Back-end web developing
+- Full stack web developing (HTML5+CSS+JS & MySQL, Django)

 ## My Interests
 ### Academic